 Chateau Cheval Blanc 1947.
 Price $305,375.

 The 1947 Chateau Cheval Blanc is considered by many connoisseurs to be the best Bordeaux ever made by one of the most prestigious winemakers in the world.
 Apparently, the beauty of this wine is in its flaws.
-As the year it was produced was characterized by very bad weather which forced the makers to produce it under very primitive conditions with many technical flaws.
-This gave it a taste that could never be replicated and some are willing to pay a very high price to get their hands on this vintage.
-A bottle sold at Christie’s auction for $305,375 back in 2010.
-A world record price.
+As the year it was produced was characterized by very bad weather, which forced the makers to produce it under very primitive conditions with many technical flaws.
+This gave it a taste that could never be replicated, and some are willing to pay a very high price to get their hands on this vintage.
+A bottle was sold at Christie’s auction for $305,375 back in 2010—a world record price.

 1945 Jeroboam of Chateau Mouton-Rothschild.
 Price $310,700.